simonprickett/micropython-team-talk/prometheus-scrape/README.md

 # Prometheus Metrics Scraping Example

-TODO overview...
+This is a simple example showing how to expose metrics in a format that Prometheus can consume by making a HTTP request to a MicroPython script running on the Pico W. It's a sample application that allows you to roll a dice and build up some metrics about how many times each number has been rolled.

+This uses a locally installed copy of open source Prometheus.

 ## Hardware

-You'll need either a [Raspberry Pi Pico W](https://shop.pimoroni.com/products/raspberry-pi-pico-w?variant=40059369652307) or the newer [Pico 2 W](https://shop.pimoroni.com/products/raspberry-pi-pico-2-w?variant=54852253024635).
-As we're not connecting any other hardware to the microcontroller, you don't need to byu one with the headers attached.
+You'll want either a [Raspberry Pi Pico W](https://shop.pimoroni.com/products/raspberry-pi-pico-w?variant=40059369652307) or the newer [Pico 2 W](https://shop.pimoroni.com/products/raspberry-pi-pico-2-w?variant=54852253024635).
+As we're not connecting any other hardware to the microcontroller, you don't need to buy one with the headers attached.
 However, if you also want to try the [button counter example project](../button-counter/), you should get the "WH" version with the headers pre-soldered.

 To get the code onto the device and power it, you'll need a [USB to Micro USB data cable](https://shop.pimoroni.com/products/usb-a-to-microb-cable-black?variant=31241639562) too.